projectatomic/atomic-enterprise/examples/project-quota/README.md

 * FRONTEND_RESOURCES_LIMITS_CPU - the amount of cpu for your mysql containers
 * FRONTEND_RESOURCES_LIMITS_MEMORY - the amount of memory for your mysql containers

-When you build your source code, OpenShift will create pods to execute the build in your project.
-Those pods consume node resources, so they are subject to quota.
-It is possible to customize the amount of cpu and memory used by a build.
-Notice that the template exposes the following parameters to tailor the amount of resources per build.

-* BUILD_RUBY_RESOURCES_LIMITS_MEMORY - the amount of memory used when running builds of your ruby code
-* BUILD_RUBY_RESOURCES_LIMITS_CPU - the amount of cpu used when running builds of your ruby code

-Finally, when you deploy new versions of your code, OpenShift will create pods to execute the deployment.
+Finally, when you deploy new versions of your code, Atomic Enterprise will create pods to execute the deployment.
 Those pods consume node resources, so they are subject to quota.
 Like builds, you can customize the amount of resources you give to a deployment task: